 He has participated in numerous hazard identification studies for a variety of scenarios including liquefied natural gas (LNG) terminals, oil terminals, tank farm and wharf, laboratory relocation, numerous overpressure scenario reviews, etc.

-During his time at Det Norske Veritas, he acted as department internal auditor and later as an office quality manager, while ensuring ISO 9000 compliance.
+During his time at Det Norske Veritas, Mr. Prophet acted as department internal auditor and later as an office quality manager, while ensuring ISO 9000 compliance.